Mrdedsecurity/site/_posts/2026-02-06-mailforge.md

 ---

 ## Why did I need this?
-**Laziness, of course!** I wanted a way to quickly scrape target organisation employees from sites like LinkedIn, copy the raw data into a file, and instantly generate a list of target emails for engagements.
+**Laziness, of course!** I wanted a way to quickly scrape a target organisation employees from sites like LinkedIn, copy the raw data into a file, and instantly generate a list of target emails for engagements.

 For the tool to work, you simply need to know the email domain used by the target organisation, such as `google.com`.